Second Dáil

-The Second Dáil (An Dara Dáil) was Dáil Éireann as it convened from 16 August 1921 until 8 June 1922.
+The Second Dáil was Dáil Éireann as it convened from 16 August 1921 until 8 June 1922.
 From 1919 to 1922, Dáil Éireann was the revolutionary parliament of the self-proclaimed Irish Republic.
 The Second Dáil consisted of members elected at the 1921 elections, but with only members of Sinn Féin taking their seats.
 On 7 January 1922, it ratified the Anglo-Irish Treaty by 64 votes to 57 which ended the War of Independence and led to the establishment of the Irish Free State on 6 December 1922.

-1921 Election
+1921 election

 Since 1919, those elected for Sinn Féin at the 1918 general election had abstained from the House of Commons and established Dáil Éireann as a parliament of a self-declared Irish Republic, with members calling themselves Teachtaí Dála or TDs.
 In December 1920, in the middle of the Irish War of Independence, the British Government passed the Government of Ireland Act, which enacted partition by establishing two home rule parliaments in separate parts of Ireland.
 These provisions arose out of discussions held at the Irish Convention held in 1917, from which Sinn Féin had abstained.
 In May 1921 the first elections to the House of Commons of Northern Ireland and the House of Commons of Southern Ireland were held, by means of the single transferable vote.
 On 10 May 1921, the Dáil passed a resolution that the elections scheduled to take place later in the month in both parts of the country would be "regarded as elections to Dáil Éireann".

 In the elections for Southern Ireland, all seats were uncontested, with Sinn Féin winning 124 of the 128 seats, and Independent Unionists winning the four seats representing the Dublin University.
 In the election for Northern Ireland, the Ulster Unionist Party won 40 of the 52 seats, with Sinn Féin and the Nationalist Party winning 6 seats each.
 Of the six seats won by Sinn Féin in Northern Ireland, five were held by people who had also won seats in Southern Ireland; therefore when the Second Dáil met, there were 125 Sinn Féin TDs.

 The Second Dáil responded favourably to the proposal from King George V on 22 June 1921 for a Truce, which became effective from noon on 11 July 1921.
 This was upheld by nearly all of the combatants while the months-long process of arranging a treaty got under way.
 The Truce allowed the Dáil to meet openly without fear of arrest for the first time since September 1919, when it had been banned and driven underground.